-No shared accounts must exist and the Home Organisation must be able to trace each account back to its holder.
+Accounts must not be shared and the Home Organisation must be able to trace each account back to its holder.

 This requirement follows from the need for a reliable audit trail.
 For instance, in the Service Provider side, the user may need to register to services and commit to their licence terms, and if the Service Provider does not know who exactly was the individual user who logged in, those service terms become unenforceable.